Sagnik Chatterjee

 My research

-My main area of research lies at the intersection of quantum computing and computational learning theory, and involves developing algorithms for discriminative and generative tasks under various noise models and proving theoretical bounds for convergence, generalization, and speedups.
+My main area of research lies at the intersection of quantum computing and computational learning theory, and involves developing learning algorithms for discriminative and generative tasks under various noise models and proving theoretical bounds for convergence, generalization, and speedups.

 Contact

-Office: B-513, New Academic block, IIITD
+Office: B-513, R&D block, IIITD

 News